hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 ## The Owners Team

 Every organization has a team named `owners`, whose members have special permissions.
-In TFE's documentation and UI, members of the owners team are sometimes called organization owners.
+In Terraform Cloud's documentation and UI, members of the owners team are sometimes called organization owners.

 An organization's creator is the first member of its owners team; other members can be added or removed in the same way as other teams.
 Unlike other teams, the owners team can't be deleted and can't be empty; if there is only one member, you must add another before removing the current member.